 Located only 15 kilometres northwest of the heart of Saudi Arabia’s modern-day capital of Riyadh, one can say that Diriyah is really the birthplace of the modern Saudi state and society.
 As the original capital of the ruling Al Saud family, the town is home to the first Saudi royal palace where the courts of the Al Saud emirs ruled the desert kingdom until the founding and transfer of the capital to nearby Riyadh.

-In addition to birthing the royal family, Diriyah was also the home of Mohammed bin Abd al-Wahab, the 18th century founder and namesake of the style of Islam that still dominates Saudi society today.
-Although he was born about 40 kilometers northwest in the village of Al Uyaynah, Abd al-Wahab later settled in Dahiriyah where he forged and alliance with Mohammad bin Saud create an emirate that would grow into the modern day Kingdom of Saudi Arabia.
+In addition to birthing the royal family, Diriyah was also the home of Mohammed bin Abd al-Wahab, the 18th-century founder and namesake of the style of Islam that still dominates Saudi society today.
+Although he was born about 40 kilometers northwest in the village of Al Uyaynah, Abd al-Wahab later settled in Dahiriyah where he forged an alliance with Mohammad bin Saud to create an emirate that would grow into the modern-day Kingdom of Saudi Arabia.
 Abd al-Wahab’s descendants still lead the kingdom’s religious institutions and wield great influence in Saudi social and cultural affairs.
+While the government today is focused on modernizing some antiquated beliefs and practices in order to lead the country forward in the 21st century, the respect that both the Saudi government and society have for its unique religious roots from here remains evident.

 The historic At Turaif district in the center of Diriyah was made a Unesco World Heritage site in 2010.
 Here visitors can find the Salwa and Saad bin Saud palaces, the At Turaif bath house, and the famed Imam Mohammad bin Saud Mosque where Abd al-Wahab preached and taught.